Refer for emergency assessment

 Ultrasound imaging is not indicated, and MRI scans are not required if osteoarthritis is shown on x-ray.

-There are other statewide referral criteria that include reference to knee pain:
+There are other statewide referral criteria that include reference to shoulder pain:

 - people from culturally and linguistically diverse backgrounds